VorpalBlade/paketkoll/crates/paketkoll_core/README.md

   specific state.
 * Get original unchanged files where possible (downloading the package to the package cache if missing and extracting the file in question from there).

+## Caveats

+This library currently vendors a patched version of [mtree-rs](https://github.com/derekdreery/mtree-rs).
+Hopefully the changes required will be merged upstream and a new release made, at which point the plan is to no longer vendor that dependency.